Small Area Estimation of Case Growths for Timely COVID-19 Outbreak Detection: Model Estimation

-That is, daily county-level COVID-19 incident case numbers are changing continuously with relevant features, which implies that proxy data whose features are close enough to that of the target data have similar underlying instantaneous county-level exponential growth rates.
-As such, Assumption 4 allows us to estimate $\bm{r_{t,c}}$ using the entirety of data up to day $t$, i.e.,
+Together with Assumptions 1 and 2, Assumption 3 implies that $r({\Vec{X}}_{t,c})$ is changing continuously with relevant features, which implies that proxy data whose features are close enough to that of the target data have similar underlying instantaneous county-level exponential growth rates.
+As such, Assumption 3 allows us to estimate ${r_{t,c}}$ using the entirety of data up to day $t$, i.e.,

 where mod 2 is the standard modulo 2 operation such that